 Warning!
 This post was created before I realized that the CC24 patches in the CCSG had different values than the CC24 patches in a real CC24 target.

-Yesterday I posted about my experiences using the X-Rite CC24 and CCSG targets and X-Rite’s Color Checker Camera Calibration program in diffuse illumination.
-Before that test, I made a profile with the CCSG target in direct sunlight at a 45-degree angle to the target.
+My first experiences were not salutary.
+I made a profile with the CCSG target in direct sunlight at a 45-degree angle to the target.
 The colors were overly chromatic.
 Several people said that the CCSG target might be more sensitive to glare than the CC24 — the SG does stand for semigloss — leading to dulling of the patches when the capture used to make the profile is exposed, leading to overly saturated colors when the profile is used.
+It was suggested that I make captures with diffuse lighting.

 - The first column of numbers is the CC24 patches processed using the Adobe Color Profile